SSewpaul/Budgetting-App/README.md

 This is a project made using the MERN stack: MongoDB, Express.js, React.js and Node.js.

-It is hosted on Heroku, however, due to current changes being performed on the project to provide a more secure product, the web application is currently down.
-It will be back up within the next few days.
+It is hosted on Heroku, and available to access using this [link](https://warm-tor-18438.herokuapp.com/).